wayfair/vsm-ios/README.md

 # VSM for Apple Platforms

 VSM is a reactive architecture that is unidirectional, highly type-safe, behavior-driven, and clean.
-This repository hosts an open-source swift package framework for easily building features in VSM on app publicly available Apple platforms.
+This open-source swift package framework allows for easily building features in VSM on all publicly available Apple platforms: iOS, iPadOS, macOS, tvOS, visionOS, watchOS

 ## Overview